ZepengW/GMC-Enhance/README_en.md

 ### 3. Shortcuts

 GMC-Enhance supports the following keyboard shortcuts for fast, interruption‑free media control.
-Custom shortcuts can be set (right-click the image and click "Options").
+Visit the extension Options page to assign custom combinations for each action; conflicts are detected automatically and you can revert to defaults with one click.

 | Action                  | Shortcut            | Description                                                                                                      |
 |------------------------|---------------------|------------------------------------------------------------------------------------------------------------------|